icecube/icetray-public/tableio/resources/docs/make_a_writer_service.rst

 CloseFile()
 ___________

-:c:func:`CloseFile()` should perform any required clean-up, including flushing any internal caches.
+:cpp:func:`CloseFile()` should perform any required clean-up, including flushing any internal caches.

 Constructor
 ___________

-You can implement any required setup in the constructor. :c:type:`I3CSVTable`, for example, writes tables to individual files in a directory, so it re-creates that directory in its constructor::
+You can implement any required setup in the constructor. :cpp:type:`I3CSVTable`, for example, writes tables to individual files in a directory, so it re-creates that directory in its constructor::